base-angewandte/base-angewandte-docs/docs/source/dev_guide.md

 When merging a git-flow branch, **always create a merge commit, even if a fast-forward merge is possible, and even if your branch only has one commit**.

+Check the [](./local_dev_setup.md) section for instructions on how to configure `git merge` and the `git-flow` extension to do the right thing by default here.

+Alternatively, you can simply use the `--no-ff` flag on `git-flow` subcommands as well as vanilla `git merge` - for example, `git flow feature finish --no-ff` and `git merge --no-ff feature/add-shrubberies` would both always create a merge commit.

 #### Commit Guidelines

 The cardinal rule for creating good commits is to ensure there is only one "logical change" per commit.
 There are many reasons why this is an important rule: